fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 Scientific research shows why fresh espresso grounds make better coffee.
 It has to do with carbon dioxide that is created during the roasting process.
 Coffee beans slowly release carbon dioxide.
 Whole beans may keep their freshness anywhere from a few weeks to months.
 That’s why you want coffee as close to the roasting process.

 It’s important to brew your coffee immediately after grinding.
 When you grind the beans, the outgassing process accelerates.
-Ground coffee only maintains its freshness from a few minutes to two months.
+Ground coffee only maintains its freshness for a few minutes to two months.

 For convenience or necessity, you might need to buy pre-ground coffee.
 If so, just be sure to use it right away.